C2DH/ranketwo/_assignments/boder/06-from-sociologist-to-ethnographer.en.md

 - conscious use of images on the web
 ---

-# The vvvv rationale of this assignment:
+# The rationale of this assignment:

 Boder’s approach shifted from that of a classical social scientist looking for evidence, to that of an ethnographer documenting people’s expressions.